 What are the risks and potential complications of an endoscopy?

-Any endoscopy procedure involves risks and the possibility of complications that may become serious in some cases.
-Complications can develop during the procedure or throughout your recovery.
+As with all surgeries, endoscopy involves risks and the possible complications.
+Complications are uncommon but may become serious and life threatening in some cases.
+Complications can develop during surgery or recovery.

 General risks of endoscopy